LiuWoodsCode/starstorm/README.md

 #it will automatically activate the virtual environment and run the launcher with 1 click

 #sh files are already executable but if they are not just do
-chmod +x Installer.sh
+chmod +x installer.sh
-./Installer.sh
+./installer.sh

-chmod +x Launcher.sh
+chmod +x launcher.sh
-./Launcher.sh
+./launcher.sh

 #you can also edit the given .desktop so you are able to run the launcher no matter where it is placed.